 Now that you have some understanding of two basic types of mortgage loans, it will help to brush up on some of the factors that influence your mortgage rate.

 Credit score.
 As with most things in life, a higher credit score typically means more favorable loan terms (like interest rates, down payment or documentation requirements).
 By assessing your payment history, credit utilization, credit history, new credit accounts and credit account mix, lenders can assess your relative risk level and adjust your rate accordingly.

 Down payment.
 What you put down may have an impact on the interest rate you’ll pay.
 When you offer more up front, you reduce the lender’s risk, and they may be more willing to compromise on the loan rate.
 Conventional wisdom says putting down 20% up front will give you a favorable rate but discuss all of the terms with your Gateway Loan Officer to see what’s right for your situation.

 Loan term and type.
 Lenders generally prefer promptness with payments, so the shorter your loan term, the more likely your mortgage rate will be lower.
 For instance, 15-year fixed mortgages would typically have a lower interest rate than 30-year fixed mortgages.
 Similarly, some loan types require little up front but may require you to purchase private mortgage insurance to protect the lender against default.

 Have any questions about mortgage terms or loan types?
 Take a look at our Homebuyer’s Guide.
-Then contact one of our local, caring mortgage professionals at a Branch Near You.
+Then contact one of our local, caring mortgage professionals at a Mortgage Center Near You.
 We’d be happy to talk to you.